French Army to End Afghanistan Operations

 Wikistrat Bottom Lines

-French public opinion is all but ready for a complete pullout of Afghanistan.
+- French public opinion is all but ready for a complete pullout from Afghanistan.